Sometimes, all we need is a new trick to get that target sound in speech therapy

 As a veteran speech therapist, I still find that the beginning part of articulation therapy can feel a little precarious sometimes.

-Sometimes, all it takes is a little modeling and verbal prompting and they get it and I always breathe a sigh of relief when it happens easily like this!
+Sometimes, all it takes is a little modeling and verbal prompting and my student can produce the new sound.
+I always breathe a sigh of relief when it happens easily like this!

 But other times (dun dun dunnnn), it takes some (or a lot!) of trial and error before our students can produce their target sound correctly and consistently.

-As speech and language therapists, I think we probably all have certain speech sound errors that give us hives because we know they’ll probably be tough to correct (post-vocalic /r/, anyone?)
-For me, a lateralized /s/ is one of those hive-inducing sounds, because I don’t feel 100% confident that I’ll be able to elicit it quickly and I don’t want to frustrate my student or make them feel bad.
-(Check out this post about giving students escape hatches for when speech therapy feels too hard!)
+As speech and language pathologists, I think we probably all have certain speech sound errors that make us anxious because we know they’ll probably be tough to correct (post-vocalic /r/, anyone?)
+For me, a lateralized /s/ is one of those stressful speech sound errors because I don’t feel 100% confident that I’ll be able to elicit an /s/ quickly, and I don’t want to frustrate my students or make them feel bad.
+(Check out this post about giving students escape hatches when speech therapy feels too hard!)

-Recently, I had a speech therapy student I needed to elicit a nice, crispy, clear /s/ from, but he was lateralizing it (cue my hives).
+Recently, I was working with a student to elicit a nice, crispy, clear /s/, but he was lateralizing it (cue my anxiety!).
 I tried repeatedly with models and verbal prompts to no avail.
 I tried co-articulation tricks, but no dice.
 I tried a mirror, but it didn’t help.
 I tried initial, medial, and final word positions, but no luck.
-My hives were multiplying.

 I then referred to my trusty The Marshalla Guide and found this cool trick with a straw:

-2. Require the student to produce a /t/ (you can remind them that we make a /t/ by touching the front of our tongue to the alveolar ridge), directing air flow into the hole of the straw.
+Require the student to produce a /t/ (you can remind them that we make a /t/ by touching the front of our tongue to the alveolar ridge), directing airflow into the hole of the straw.

-3. Do this again and require the student to lengthen the /t/ sound (even though it’s a stop) by blowing more air into the straw after producing /t/ (it should start to sound like “tssss” and will encourage the student to direct air flow out of the front of their mouth, rather than off the sides of their tongue.)
+Do this again and require the student to lengthen the /t/ sound (even though it’s a stop) by blowing more air into the straw after producing /t/ (it should start to sound like “tssss” and will encourage the student to direct airflow out of the front of their mouth, rather than off the sides of their tongue.)

-4. Encourage your student to keep the air flow moving forward, and to not allow their tongue to actually contact the alveolar ridge.
+Encourage your student to keep the airflow moving forward, and to not allow their tongue to actually contact the alveolar ridge.
 For my student, this was the trick he needed to get that /s/!
 Yahoo!

 We’re now up to working on it at the sentence level and my student is proud of himself and enjoying his speech therapy sessions!